 OID Transfer Frames are not sent on VCs that contain valid Packets.

 OID Transfer Frames are sent to maintain synchronization at the receiver and also to transmit data in the Transfer Frame Insert Zone when there is neither user data nor protocol control data to send in the TFDZ.
+This is the case when references [3], [4], or [5] are in use.

 Idle data in the TFDZ of an OID Transfer Frame is not to be confused with the Idle Packet specified in references [12] and [13].